• About

 planning, there is a lot to consider.
 In an interview with The Street, Shark Tank

-Kevin O’Leary said that the biggest mistake he sees people make on
+investor Kevin O’Leary said that the biggest mistake he sees people make on

 the show is not knowing their numbers.
 You should be able to explain in a few